Suya678/Chat_Application/README.md

 ### Client Architecture
 - Implemented in Ncurses
+- One thread for handling user input another for recieving server messages
 - Client functionality
   - Join or create chat rooms
   - Communicate with others in the room